Gaspé lobster fishers have long taken measures to preserve lobster stocks and ensure that fishing remains a decent and stable long-term livelihood.

 Rationalization of the fleet

 Too much exploitation of a resource in relation to its availability can compromise the sustainability of a fishery.
 That is why the number of lobster licenses has been reduced significantly over the past 25 years.
-Only 161 licenses have been exploited since the elimination of 62 licenses bought back by the RPPSG, fishermen and governments.
-This reduction in fishing effort has made it possible to have an abundant resource today, increasing landings and fishermen earning an adequate income.
+Since the elimination of 50 licenses bought back by the RPPSG and 12 others bought by fishermen and governments, only 158 licenses are now exploited.
+This reduction in fishing effort has made it possible to have an abundant resource today, increased landings and fishermen earning an adequate income.